 - Should last longer than stock gimbal

-- When stick is not centered there is a 1mm to 1.5mm gap between gimbal elements that can let dust in inside the radio housing
+- When stick is not centered there is an about 1mm gap between the gimbal elements that can let dust go inside the radio housing

-- Sticks are longer than the stock gimbal, so it may take time to get used to (muscle memory….)
+- Sticks are longer than the stock gimbals, so it may take a little time to get used to (muscle memory….)

 Is It Worth the upgrade?

 The replacement stock gimbal costs $13 while the M9 gimbals are $19.
 Taking into account the price, the ease of installation and the positives I listed above -YES!
 This is one of the best upgrades I have done on my trusty Taranis so far.

 I replace the orignal gimbal on taranis X9D+ from M9 and modify them to have a Mode2 but on first screen when you click on Page Burton you have the stick positon from gimbal

 On my right gimbal screen is opposite from real.

 When I go down on screen it go UP

 Hi guys a question for you, I’m looking to buy a x9d of a friend and he told me he has hall gimbals to put on it but he has put on to the shell, so basically it a transmitter without gimbals.
 He told me he’s lost the 8 hex bolts to hold the gimbals in place.
 Can anyone tell me what size they are m3 x 15mm or other size?
 Please help as I have big ideas for this transmitter lol.